 Once you have located your Zodiac signs, you can find the corresponding Tarot card for each.
 I recommend having a play with this without doing a reading first.
 Just look at the images and observe how they make you feel.
 Contemplate what you see.
 Are you drawn to one and repulsed by another…?
-Are two or more the same?
+Perhaps two or more are the same?
 Are they in harmony with each other or do they clash?
 Do they have a common lowest denominator?
 Are they in harmony in your natal chart (trines/sextiles) or are they in conflict (squares, quincunxes and oppositions).

 Aries – The Emperor

 Taurus – The Hierophant

 Capricorn – The Devil

 Aquarius – The Star